King's Lynn South

 Cross keys bridge past & Present maps

-Below we see two old pictures sourced from Facebook of a M&gn train crossing the Bridge heading towards South Lynn.
+Below we see two old pictures from Facebook of an M&gn train crossing the Bridge heading towards South Lynn.

-Cross keys bridge thanks to Britain from above website.
+Cross keys bridge thanks to Britain from the above website.

-In both images the bridge is still in use as both road use and also rail use carrying the M&gn railway
+In both images, the bridge is still in use as both road use and rail use carrying the M&gn railway.

-Cross keys Bridge now carrys road traffic from the busy A17 from King's Lynn to Sleaford and Newark and onto the A1 for road links to the North of England.
+Cross keys Bridge now carries road traffic from the busy A17 from King's Lynn to Sleaford and Newark and onto the A1 for road links to the North of England.

-This bridge considering its age and the high volume of traffic it carries is in amazing condition and still swings open to let river traffic through to Wisbech docks.
+Considering the traffic volume and age, it is in fantastic condition and still swings open to let river traffic through to the Wisbech docks.

 South Lynn Station

-Here we arrive at South Lynn Station on the M&gn South Lynn was a busy station but far less busy than the main station in the town centre as this station was on the out skirts of Kings Lynn.
+Here we arrive at South Lynn Station on the M&gn.
+South Lynn was a busy station but far less active than the central station in the town centre, as this station was on the outskirts of King's Lynn.

-In this time there has been talks of reopening a south lynn station park and ride for the fen line to London King's Cross as part of the nar ouse project but in recent times I have heard nothing else about this in local papers or news.
+There have been talks of reopening a south Lynn station park and ride for the fen line to London King's Cross as part of the Nar Ouse project, but in recent times I have heard nothing else about this in local papers or news.